 7. Ask a friend or family member which colours suit you best

-If someone tells you that your outfit suits you, hopefully this will offer you some reassurance and make you feel more comfortable wearing it.
+If someone tells you that your outfit suits you, hopefully, this will offer you some reassurance and make you feel more comfortable wearing it.
 However, if someone tells you that an outfit or a piece of clothing isn’t really for you, and you agree, it’s worth asking them what colours or patterns they think would work better.

 8. Choose your timing

-If you feel more relaxed and at ease at weekends, perhaps you could start by wearing some colour when you head out shopping or meet up with friends.
+If you feel more relaxed and at ease at weekends, you could start by wearing some colour when you head out shopping or meet up with friends.
 Or perhaps you could buy a colourful shirt or skirt to wear out to dinner one evening.

 9. Get inspired

 One of the best ways to get some fashion inspiration is to take note of other people’s outfits.
-You may not want to create the exact same look as someone else, but you might be able to recreate something similar.
+You may not want to create the same look as someone else, but you might be able to recreate something similar.

 10. Remember that confidence is key